WeeblyMon/Django-Book-Distribution-System/README.md

+(Runs on Free Website Host, May Be Slow To Launch) https://rumi-press.onrender.com

 Rumi Press: Book Distribution Management System
 A robust backend-focused Django application for managing book distribution and expense tracking for a publishing company.
 This project showcases advanced backend development concepts including RESTful API design, authentication systems, data modeling, and automated testing.